Ciscoo45/chauffage-home-assistant/README.md

-Home Assistant - Electric heater management :
+Home Assistant - Electric heating management :

 Complete implementation of a heating management system for Home Assistant: